This program is an independently developed Windows GUI extension for Vina.

 Right-click program icon, select "Run as administrator"

-Create an empty text file in the VcPpt install directory and rename it to
+- create an empty text file in the VcPpt install directory

 Contact: